 The WCTU was founded in 1873, and it became a national social reform and lobbying organization the following year.
-Its second president, Francis Willard, helped to grow the WCTU into the largest women’s religious organization in the 19th century.
+Its second president, Frances Willard, helped to grow the WCTU into the largest women’s religious organization in the 19th century.
 Willard was known for her self-proclaimed “Do Everything” policy.
 She was concerned with temperance as well as women’s rights, suffrage and international social justice.
 She saw alcoholics as mentally weak and unstable, and believed temperance could help improve the quality of life of individual alcoholics as well as their families and communities.

 Willard also saw the value of the WCTU for its ability to increase opportunities for women.
 The organization trained women in important skills for a changing world – leadership, public speaking and political thinking.
 The way she shaped the WCTU perfectly summarizes the multifaceted goals of the female-dominated temperance movement.
 By using temperance as a rallying cry, they sought to improve the lives of women on many different levels.